Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-My guess is that the intent behind this advice is that progress depends upon experience.
+I guess that the intent behind this advice is that progress depends upon experience.
 I agree with that idea.
-Yet the statement doesn't mention anything about gaining experience or concentrating on quality.
+Yet the statement doesn’t mention anything about gaining experience or concentrating on quality.

 Incomplete advice is bad advice, in my opinion.

 4: Buy Expensive Gear

 Good news!
 According to the people who shared this advice, you CAN buy your way into taking great photos.

 My own experience suggests otherwise.
 That’s because I spent a LOT of money on some really nice gear, but that gear didn’t come with instructions on how to make more artistic or beautiful photos.
 Some of them were just blurry.

 The time to buy gear is when you need to solve a problem that your current equipment can’t handle.
 If you start with a camera and a 50mm lens, it’s a great combination to make some wonderful photos.
 Again, concentrate on your subject, get an interesting background and use good light.
 Tell a story.